 Football Fish Classification and Scientific Name

-All 22 species of football fish belong to the genus Himantolophus.
-This scientific name comes from the combination of two Greek words: himantos, meaning leather strap or leash, and lopho, meaning crest or tuft.
+All 23 species of football fish belong to the genus Himantolophus.
+This name comes from the combination of two Greek words: himantos, meaning leather strap or leash, and lopho, meaning crest or tuft.
 This refers to the thick leathery appearance of the rod on the top of the head.
 The football fish genus is the only currently living member of its family.

 Football Fish Appearance

 As the name suggests, the football fish possesses a large, round, or oval-shaped body that resembles a football.
 They also have very sharp teeth and black or brown scales.
 Like many types of anglerfish, the football fish has strong differences between females and males.
-The females measure up to 2 feet long and possess the large glowing angler rod that emerges from the head.
+The females measure up to 2 feet long and possess a large glowing angler rod that emerges from the head.
 They also have a covering of round, bony plates on their body.
-The males, on the other hand, measure less than 2 inches long and lack many of the same physical features as the female.
+The males, on the other hand, measure less than 2 inches long and lack many of the same physical features as the females.

 Football Fish vs. Angler Fish